rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

 To remove an SMS device, use the **Remove all devices**.

-To remove an OTP device, use the **Manage** option to delete the device from your account.
+To remove an Mobile App, use the **Manage** option to delete the device from your account.

 ### Troubleshooting